Ada-Developers-Academy/daily-curriculum/topic_resources/ada_cooks.md

 ## User Stories

 ### As any User, I can...
-- search by the name of an Ingredient or Gadget and get related Recipes back.
+- search by the name of an Ingredient and get related Recipes back.
 - __Recipes__
   - view an alphabetical list of all Recipes
   - view the details of a Recipe, inluding...
     - a link to the User profile of the person who created the Recipe
-    - a link to the Gadget profile for any associated Gadgets
     - links to the Ingridient profile for all associated Ingredients
 - __Ingredients__
   - view an alphabetical list of all Ingedients
   - view the details of an individual Ingredient, including...
     - a list of links to Recipes associated with the Ingredient
-- __Gadgets__
-  - view an alphabetical list of all Gadgets
-  - view the details of one Gadget, including...
-    - a list of links to Recipes associated with the Gadget

 ### As an anonymous User I can...
 - register a new User account